 9. The TSCTSF responds to the PCF with a "204 No Content" status code.

 10. The TSCTSF determines that the interface information for the AF session is complete and may provide the collected network and device side interface configuration to the DetNet controller as defined in 3GPP TS 23.501 [2].

+When both, the TSCTSF and the DetNet controller support the 3GPP Extension 3gpp-5gs-detnet-node as specified in 3GPP TS 29.565 [60], the TSCTSF may use the user-plane node ID received in step 1 to generate an identifier of the 5GS DetNet node and provide it to the DetNet controller.

+NOTE: The 5GS node identification can be realized by providing an identifier of the 5GS DetNet node to the DetNet controller using the exposure of 5GS DetNet node identification specified in the 3GPP Extension 3gpp-5gs-detnet-node in 3GPP TS 29.565 [60], or the TSCTSF can provide different termination points (addresses) for the signalling between the DetNet controller and the TSCTSF, each one representing different 5GS nodes.

 * * * * Third Change * * * *

 5.5.12.3 5GS DetNet node configuration

+The DetNet controller triggers the 5GS DetNet node configuration procedure to provide Deterministic Networking specific parameters to 5GS as described in figure 5.5.12.2-1.

 Figure 5.5.12.3-1: DetNet Node configuration